CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 spine04           swp6                      70271                0                    0                    68416                0                    0                    Fri Sep 18 21:06:12 2020
 ```

-This example shows the statistics for the *swp1* interface on all devices.
+The following example shows statistics for the *swp1* interface on all devices:

 ```
 cumulus@switch:~$ netq show interface-stats swp1